sauveerk/projects/Cloudformation-Iac-CI-CD-Pipeline.md

 - We will create a CI/CD pipeline using CodePipeline.
 When we commit our code, pipeline will be triggered and deploy the template.

-- AWS Services Used - CodeCommit, CodePipeline, Cloudformation, S3
+- AWS services used - CodeCommit, CodePipeline, Cloudformation, S3

 ## Step 1: Set up AWS CodeCommit Repository